h2tc-roboticsx/H2TC/README.md

 ``` -->

 ### &#x2022; Customized Processing
-If you want to customize the processing, there are several arguments available to configure it.
+If you want to customize the processing, please
+  * first follow the steps 1) and 2) in [How to Process](#•-how-to-process) to get the organized data.
+  * then in step 3), customize your commands via available arguments as below to configure processing.
+You can check the code [/src/postprocess.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/postprocess.py) for more detail.
+  * design your own processing by diving into the processing technical detail.
+Please refer to [/doc/postprocessing.md](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/postprocessing.md), which explains how we deal with optitrack, hand gloves as well as ZED data streams and how we align them.

 |  Arguments   | Meanings  | Defaults |
 |  :----     | :----  | :----  |
 | takes     | ID of recordings to be processed.
 Set 'None' to process all recordings in the 'data' directory.
 This can be given with a single integer number for one take or a range linked by '-', e.g., '10-12' for recordings [000010, 000011, 000012]. | None |